Items tagged “liver”

 Hepatic hydatid infection

-Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tapeworm.
-In the liver, two agents are recognised as causing disease in humans: Echinococcus granulosus Echinococcus multilocularis For a general discussion, and for links to other system-specific manifestations, plea...
+Hepatic hydatid disease a parasitic zoonosis caused by the Echinococcus tapeworm.
+In the liver, two agents are recognised as causing disease in humans: Echinococcus granulosus Echinococcus multilocularis For a general discussion, and for links to other system-specific manifestations, please ...